pnp/PnP/Solutions/Provisioning.UX.App/readme.md

 ### Provisioning.UX.AppWeb ###
 This is the user interface (UX) for self service site collection creation application.
 This interface was built using primarily AngularJS and HTML.
 The intent was to create a modern interface that was easy to edit, and extend.
+Also provides Web Api interfaces to the UX.

 The interface is launched from default.aspx and the wizard itself is modal based and loads HTML views.
 These views make a wizard provisioning approach that collects data from the user and submits that data to the back-end provisioning engine.